Dianthus caryophyllus aka Carnation

 Carnation, Clove Pink, Divine Flower

-How to care for Carnation
+How difficult is it to take care of Carnation

 With a bit of knowledge and dedication, you can successfully care for Carnation, making it a rewarding choice for those seeking a moderate challenge.